 We highly recommend scheduling daycare or an overnight trial prior to boarding for all new pets.
 This will help your dog adjust to our boarding routine and reduce anxiety.
 Due to our consistent daily routines your dog will quickly acclimate to the new environment, increasing the likelihood of a comfortable stay with minimal stress.
 A well-adjusted pup is a happy pup, who eats well and sleeps through the night.

-- Non-Peak/Holiday Seasons: 72-hour notice from check-in date required for changes and cancellations
+- Non-Peak/Holiday Seasons: 3-day notice prior to check-in date required for changes and cancellations

-- Peak and Holiday Seasons: 7-day notice from check-in date required for changes and cancellations
+- Peak and Holiday Seasons: 7-day notice prior to check-in date required for changes and cancellations

 - Deposit will be forfeited if appropriate notice is not given

 Front office is closed to observe the following holidays:

 New Year’s Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas

 * Boarding pick-up and drop-off dates need to be scheduled the day before or after observed holidays *

 We recommend Flea / Tick Prevention, Canine Influenza, and Lyme Disease Vaccination.
 Bordetella and Fecal Exam (with negative results) required annually.
 Titer tests provided by veterinarians showing immunity accepted on annual basis for Canine Distemper, Parvovirus and Adenovirus.